ooni/netx/DESIGN.md

 has two problems.
 First, the implementation of an experiment is rather low level, because you need to invoke the test helpers in sequence, to populate the measurement result object.
 Second, the test helpers API is likely to eventually change when new measurement techniques are added to the measurement engine.

 Because Go has powerful interfaces, we propose in this document to use an alternative approach where we provide OONI-measurements-aware replacements for Go standard library interfaces, e.g., `http.RoundTripper`.
+On top of that, we'll create all the required interfaces to achive the measurement goals mentioned above.

 This repository is separate from `ooni/probe-engine` because they solve different problems.
 Here we provide